Ensemble Leporello: Style of theatre

 Ensemble Leporello's theatre style is based on the belief that theatre has something that no other art form equals, something ancient and forever young, a way of communicating that sprouts in all times and in all cultures.
-How simple Leporello’s plays appear, each one of them is essentially a ingenious and virtuoso form of drama, done for an audience that is addressed on an emotional and intellectual level.
+How simple Leporello's plays appear, each one of them is essentially an ingenious and virtuoso form of drama, done for an audience that is addressed on an emotional and intellectual level.